 Sponsored projects at SIUE shall be conducted on a best effort basis.
 The University, however, remains sensitive to the time constraints and the need for responsible efforts.

-While insisting that research findings must be publishable, the University recognizes the legitimate proprietary interests of private sponsors.
+While insisting that project findings must be publishable, the University recognizes the legitimate proprietary interests of private sponsors.
 Where appropriate, publication will be delayed for a specified period in order to protect patent rights.
 The University also will provide the sponsor with advance copies of intended publications and provide an opportunity for comment with respect to patent matters and for the identification of any inadvertent disclosure of proprietary data.
-However, title to and the right to determine disposition of any material first produced or composed in the performance of sponsored research shall remain with the University.
+However, title to and the right to determine disposition of any material first produced or composed in the performance of sponsored projects shall remain with the University.
 The sponsor shall receive a royalty-free, non-exclusive license to reproduce, translate, and use copyrighted material for its own purposes.

-Although the University does not generate proprietary research results, there are situations in which meaningful research requires access to the sponsor's own proprietary data.
+Although the University does not generate proprietary project results, there are situations in which a project requires access to the sponsor's own proprietary data.
 In such cases, the contract(s) shall define the conditions under which such data shall be accepted and note that the University shall use reasonable efforts to protect such data, but shall not accept liability for inadvertent disclosure.
 Such data must be clearly designated as proprietary when they are transmitted to the University.
 The University retains the right to refuse to accept any such data that it does not consider essential to the research or that it believes to be improperly designated.

 Illinois state law requires that public property be applied only to public purposes such as education, research, and service.
 Such property, which includes assets other than buildings or grounds, may be used by outside persons or agencies only in accordance with approved contracts that further the public purposes of the University.